tannelson21121/tannelson21121/README.md

 - 👋 Greetings!
 I have recently completed a bachelor's degree in Computer Science (Dec 2023).
 - 👀 I’m interested in entry level software development roles (full stack / frontend / backend / mobile).
-- 🌱 I’m currently working on some personal projects  in 2024, after which I would be taking AWS and other certifications.
+- 🌱 I’m currently working on some personal projects (web dev, iOS, Android, data)  in 2024, after which I would be taking AWS and other certifications.
 - 💞️ I’m looking to collaborate on some projects in the future.
 - 📫 You may reach me via my email - tannelson@naver.com.
 - 😄 Pronouns: He / him